Kailejiang/CLRNet/README.md

 Clrnet_main: This script sets up and trains a machine learning model with data preparation, model definition, and training configuration included.

+feature_extraction: This code defines a Cfconv neural network module for processing atomic data.

 energy regression :

-feature_extraction :

 task_setting :